 We limit access to your personal data to those employees who have a business need to know, or to third party Data Processors who have a need to know such personal data (and with whom we have a written contract in place).
 In each case, we will ensure that any third party Data Processors process your data according to our instructions and to only to the extent necessary to meet our business needs.
-Any such Data Processors are also required to comply with the UK GDPR and the terms of the contract we have in place with them.
+Any such Data Processors are required to comply with the UK GDPR and the terms of the contract we have in place with them.

-Hallmarq is a multi-national organisation, with offices both inside and outside the European Economic Area (EEA).
-Your personal information may be transferred outside the EEA where required to meet your needs and ours in relation to Hallmarq’s products and services.
+Hallmarq is a multi-national organisation, with offices both inside and outside the UK and European Economic Area (“EEA“).
+Your personal information may be transferred outside the UK and EEA where required to meet your needs and/or ours in relation to Hallmarq’s products and services.

 If your personal information is subject to unauthorised access or other such data breach we will document the breach and assess the likelihood and severity of the resulting risk to your rights and freedoms.
 If it is likely that there will be a significant risk then we will notify the ICO within 72 hours.
 If the breach is likely to result in a high risk we will also inform you without undue delay.

-For further information on each of those rights, including the circumstances in which they apply, see the Guidance from the UK Information Commissioner’s Office at https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/individual-rights/
+For further information on each of those rights, including the circumstances in which they apply, see the Guidance from the UK ICO at https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/individual-rights/.

 Our Site may, from time to time, contain links to third-party websites.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.